Ichimoku cloud analysis: EUR/USD, USD/CAD, GBP/USD

 USD/CAD, “US Dollar vs Canadian Dollar”

-USDCAD is trading at 1.2402; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 1.2360 and then resume moving upwards to reach 1.2595.
-Another signal in favor of a further uptrend will be a rebound from the downside border of the Triangle pattern.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.2265.
-In this case, the pair may continue falling towards 1.2175.
-To confirm further growth, the asset must break the pattern’s upside border and fix above 1.2455.
+USDCAD is trading at 1.2461; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 1.2425 and then resume moving upwards to reach 1.2685.
+Another signal in favor of a further uptrend will be a rebound from the upside border of the Triangle pattern.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.2325.
+In this case, the pair may continue falling towards 1.2245.

 GBP/USD, “Great Britain Pound vs US Dollar”